14 month old panics at bedtime after 1 week separation

 I am pretty sure he is sleepy when we put him down.
 He shows all his sleepy signs including rubbing his eyes, getting his lovie and bink and coming to me to cuddle.
 That is when I start his routine.
 He used to go to bed around 7 - 7:30 but lately its been 8:30 or 9 pm.
 I feel like that's way too late, especially when he wakes up from his second nap at around 3pm.
 When I go back in to comfort him, he will calm down, get heavy eyes, and seem like he is falling asleep...except he never does, because he's not used to falling asleep on me!

-What a stressful situation for Jalen -- and for you!
+What a stressful situation for your son -- and for you!
 It is very upsetting to have your baby cling to you and whimper with fright, and then to cry hard for up to two hours.

 I agree with you that a seven day separation is far too long for a 13 month old, even when he's left with people he loves.
 That's too young to have developed object constancy, so when you disappear, he really believes you might never come back.
-Seven days must have seemed an eternity to him.
+Seven days must have seemed to him like you were gone forever, especially in those dark hours at night.
+He must feel he has to hold on for dear life in case you disappear again.

 I wonder how his grandparents handled his distress in your absence.
 If they rocked or cuddled him to sleep, he may have felt that was his lifeline, the only thing he could depend on in your absence, and having gotten used to that, he might no longer feel comfortable putting himself to sleep.
 On the other hand, if they left him to cry himself to sleep while he was missing you, bedtimes would have been very traumatic to him.

 Is he damaged for life?
-Attachment researchers would say that even one separation like this can definitely make a child more insecure and clingy for a very long time.
-However, I believe that kids are resilient and can get through anything, even the death of a parent, if they have enough empathic comfort from adults who care.
+Attachment researchers would say that even one separation like this can definitely make a child more insecure and clingy for a long time.
+However, I believe that kids are resilient and can get through anything -- even something as terrible as the death of a parent -- if they have enough empathic comfort from adults who care.

 Bottom line, I would say that he was traumatized by being separated from you, and needs your comforting to get past this.
 I am sorry to say that it may take awhile to get him back into an easy bedtime routine where he falls asleep peacefully, but it can certainly be done.